 In the final stage of composting, you should not be able to recognize any of the material in your compost bin.
 The temperature in the center will begin to drop, and you’ll begin to be able to harvest the soil to be used in your garden.

-There are only a few factors that go into designing your 3 bin system.
-It doesn’t require a lot of building experience, and it can be finished in an afternoon.
+There are only a few factors that go into designing your 3-bin system.
+It doesn’t require a lot of building experience, and it can be finished in one afternoon.
 It’s also relatively cheap, or even free if you have materials on hand!

 The size of each bin should be at least a cubic yard.
 That means it should measure 3 feet long, 3 feet wide, and 3 feet deep.
 This is the amount of bulk material needed to create enough heat to kill off weed seeds and potential pathogens in the compost.

 You don’t have to settle for this size, however.
 You can also build each bin larger.
 A novel idea is to build your first bin larger since it will be the largest pile.

 When compost starts degrading, the piles will shrink, so the first bin will always contain the most biomass.
 The 2nd and 3rd bins will always be less full than they were in the previous bin due to the decomposition taking place.